9D/8N

 Visiting bird watchers will find this place most appealing considering the fact that this National Park forms part of the Important Bird Area (IBA) network which contains around 550 species and subspecies of avi-fauna.
 Some of such species include some flamboyant high altitude pheasants like Tragopan pheasants and Blood pheasants, Tibetan Snow Cock, Tibetan Horned owl, Hill Partridge, Forest Eagle, Falcons, Hawks and even some Lammergeiers.
 This National Park is also home to a wide range of animals including Red panda, Snow Leopard, Common Leopard, Himalayan Black Bear, Lesser cats, Mountain fox, Kasturi Mriga/musk Deer, Nayan/ Great Tibetan sheep, Bharal/Blue Sheep, Shapi/Himalayan Tahr/, Barking Deer, Martens and Pikas to name few.

-The first being the Spring during April and May – the blooming season.
-The later season is combined in Fall and Winter, continued from October to February.
+In a nutshell, the first being the Spring -Summer from March to April and May – the blooming season.
+The second season is combined in Autumn and Winter, and continues from October to February.
 This tenure boasts cloud-free weather and offers spectacular mountain views.

-Season: Being in the Eastern Himalayas this area observes longer monsoon.
+Being in the Eastern Himalayas this area observes a longer monsoon.
 Clouds start to hover from April and prolong till October beginning.
-There are two distinct seasons when this year trek is particularly beautiful:
+Following are two distinct seasons when this year trek is particularly beautiful:

-1) Spring/Summer (Apr/May) trek during Rhododendron bloom: April and May is spring time, blooming time.
-Flowering starts as early as March in the lower elevation, and gradually towards end of spring on higher altitude.
-Rhododendron and Giant Magnolia are two most famous along with several other wild flower species.
+Spring – Summer (March to May) trek during Rhododendron bloom: April and May is spring time, blooming time.
+Flowering starts as early as March in the lower elevation, and gradually towards the end of spring on higher altitude.
+Rhododendron and Giant Magnolia are two most famous along with several other wildflower species.
 Cloudy or misty atmosphere is common during Spring.
-Though clear mountain views are not uncommon, specially during morning.
-For bird watching this is certainly a better season to visit.
+Though clear mountain views are not uncommon, especially during morning.
+For wildlife or bird watching this is certainly a better season to visit.

 rhododendron-bloom-on-the-way-to-phedang